anabaei/salesforce/BasicInt.md

 5. *Community* cloud fasts colaboration between customers and partners and partners
 6. *App* provides rapid development and deployment extending CRM
 7. *IoT* is event processing engine that connects products and devices to salesforce and gain vivid pircutre of product usage

+### Admin Change management from Sandbox
+* Four stages for change sets: `Authorize Deployment`, `Create outbound change set`, `upload from sandbox`, `review inbound changes`
+* When ask how many customers bought this product this year? it means have to use process builder.
+So you have to build, test and then deploy the process.
+It is called application lifecycle management or change management
+* Change set sends the new modifications from sandbox to your production or target org.
+* If you have several sandboz or refresh sandbox on regulare bases, then create a developer template in production then assign it to individual who wants to develop in sandbox env as `new user> deactive production> active sandbox`
+* Quick Deployment roll out your customizations to production faster by running tests as part of validations and skipping tests in your deployments(to save time).
+Validation is a tool to check the result of deployment component
+* `Test levels` enable you to choose which tests are run in a validation or deployment
+* Three parts of governance to manage changes:
+1- `Center of Excellence`: different group work togather to ensure changes support bussiness requirements and allow them be updated with changes
+2- `Release Management`: By using backlog list we can prioritize the tasks and share with everyone 3- `Design Standards`: follow standards in developing like having description field for all objects

 ### Agile
 * Agile project management is an iterative approach to managing software development projects that focuses on continuous releases and incorporating customer feedback with every iteration
 ### Trigger